edent11/Sudoku/README.md

 # Sudoku
 Sudoku Game implemented by Backtracking algorithm for creating and solving Sudoku's grids.
-I also used Tkinter library's GUI.
+I used Tkinter library as GUI.